Egyptian Hieroglyphs and Machine Translation

 UCLA, November 2017

-In this blog I will present a recent paper on unsupervised translation.
+In this blog, I present a recent paper on unsupervised translation.
 I also share my own thoughts on how the paper's main idea is connected to the deciphering of Egyptian Hieroglyphs, and suggest some future work.

 Translation has challenged scholars since the ancient time.
-Egyptian hieroglyphs, for example, amazed classics scholars with its vivid drawings, but equally confused them due to the lack of understanding.
+Egyptian hieroglyphs, for example, amazed classics scholars with their vivid drawings, but equally confused them due to the lack of understanding.
 The language has died out thousands of years ago, and no current writing systems resemble it in any aspect.
 If we only take each glyph for its pictographic meaning, they do not group into any sentence that makes sense.
-To understand the numerous Egyptian inscriptions, Horapollo from ancient Greece attempted in Hieroglyphica around 4th century CE.
+Horapollo from ancient Greece attempted to make sense of them in his Hieroglyphica around the 4th century AD.
 He claimed that some pictures are abstract concepts, but his explanations were far from convincing.
-For example, hares represent opening, because this animal always has its eyes open.
+For example, he believed that hares represent opening, because this animal always has its eyes open.
 The number 1095 represents dumbness, because if in three years (1095 days) a child cannot learn to speak, then it must be dumb.
 The funny explanation illustrates how hard it could be to translate a language without parallel reference, or, in the modern computer science terminology, to do unsupervised translation.

 Since 2014, however, neural machine translation (NMT) has completed changed the field.
 Researchers have proposed powerful Long-Short Term Memory (LSTM) networks along with recent improvements like the seq2seq model and the attention models.
 With the help of these neural networks, recent systems have made significant progress to generate sentences that are both human-readable and grasp the meaning of original texts.
 The improvement is so huge that in two years, Google and Microsoft have fully adopted the technology into their translation products.

-Neural networks also excited many programmers since it does not ask for any hard-coded rules, so no tedious work any more.
-Instead, neural networks are known for their thirst for huge amount of data.
+Neural networks also excited many programmers since it does not ask for any hard-coded rules, so there is no tedious work anymore.
+Instead, neural networks are known for their thirst for a huge amount of data.
 NMT networks, in particular, require gigabytes of text data in the form of parallel corpora, where the same texts in multiple languages are put side-by-side to teach the network how to translate.

 Can we train NMT without parallel corpora data, or equivalently, can we train NMT to do unsupervised machine translation?
 Today, I am going to present a paper titled Unsupervised Neural Machine Translation published weeks ago.
 The work was done by Mikel Artetxe et al. from the University of Basque County and Kyunghyun Cho from the New York University.